varnishcache/homepage/R1/source/faq/who.rst

 ~~~~~~~~~~~~~~

 Kacper was probably the first VCL long program writer.
 Combine this with
 an interest in security and a job at Redpill-Linpro and he turned
 quickly into the author of security.vcl and, later, the Varnish Security
 Firewall.
 He does not have any commits in Varnish and still has managed
 to drive quite a few changes into the project.
 Similarly, he has no idea
-or has even thought about asking for it, and still is being added here.
+or has even thought about asking for it, and still is being added here
 He maintains the VCL grammar in BNF notation, which is an unexploited
 gold mine.

 Nils Goroll